Seven-month programme

 Working for an organisation dedicated to ending homelessness

-This must be a voluntary community sector homelessness organisation.
+For London cohorts, this must be a voluntary sector organisation.
+For England cohorts, this could be a voluntary sector organisation or a local authority.
 Your organisation does not need to be a member of Homeless Link.

 Commitment to attendance